Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

-\begin{proof} [Proof of Theorem \ref{equidistribution}] As we explained in the previous section (before the statement of Lemma \ref{removerounding}), the first part follows from the second part and, in turn, this second part follows using similar arguments as in the proof of Theorem \ref{pointwise}.
-We only highlight the main differences here:\\ a) In \eqref{Fu1}, all the functions $g_1,...,g_s$ satisfy \eqref{P1} (there are no functions $g_i$ with $g_i(t)=o_t(1)$).
-We also have $k=s$.\\ b) The limit of the averages is again $\int_{X'} F(x) \ dm_{X'}(x)$, and we want to show that the limit is equal to $\int_{X} Fdm_X$, where $X$ is the nilmanifold $\overline{b_1^{\R}... b_k^{\R}\G}$.
-Recall that each $u_i$ is equal to $b_1^{c_{i,1}}\cdots b_k^{c_{i,k}}$ (by \eqref{linearexpansion}) and the numbers $c_{i,j}$ form an invertible $k\times k$ matrix (due to the linear independence assumption on the original functions $a_1,...,a_k$).
-Thus, we can also write $b_i=\prod_{j=1}^{k}u_i^{c'_{i,j}}$ for some numbers $c'_{i,j}$ (here, we use that the elements $b_i$ are pairwise commuting).
+\begin{proof} [Proof of Theorem \ref{equidistribution}] As we explained in the previous section (before the statement of Lemma \ref{removerounding}), the first part follows from the second part (see also \cite[Lemma 5.1]{Fraeq}) and, in turn, this second part follows using similar arguments as in the proof of Theorem \ref{pointwise}.
+We only highlight the main differences here.
+All the disparities appear in the part where we reduce Proposition \ref{impprop} to Lemma \ref{Lemma before step 2}.\\ a) In \eqref{Fu1}, all the functions $f_1,...,f_s$ satisfy \eqref{P1} (there are no functions among the $f_i$ that satisfy $\lim\limits_{t\to+\infty}|f_i(t)|<\infty$).
+We also have $k=s$.\\ b) We do not have to make the reduction to the case where the polynomials $\wt{p}_1,...,\wt{p}_{\ell}$ are linearly independent.
+There cannot be a non-trivial linear combination of them that is zero, because that would violate \eqref{P1}. \\ c) The limit of the averages is again $\int_{X'} F(x) \ dm_{X'}(x)$, where $X'=\overline{u_1^{\R}... u_s^{\R}\G}$ by Lemma \ref{Lemma before step 2}.
+We would like to show that the limit is equal to $\int_{X''} Fdm_X''$, where $X''$ is the nilmanifold $\overline{b_1^{\R}... b_k^{\R}\G}$.
+Recall that each $u_i$ is equal to $b_1^{c_{i,1}}... b_k^{c_{i,k}}$ (by \eqref{linearexpansion}) and the numbers $c_{i,j}$ form an invertible $k\times k$ matrix (due to the linear independence assumption on the original functions $a_1,...,a_k$).
+Thus, we can also write $b_i=\prod_{j=1}^{k}u_i^{c'_{i,j}}$ for some numbers $c'_{i,j}$ (here, we also use that the elements $b_i$ are pairwise commuting).
 Combining the above, we have that $b_1^{\R}... b_k^{\R}=u_1^{\R}... u_k^{\R}$ and thus the closures of their projections on $G/\G$ define the same subnilmanifold. \end{proof}